 Also, with your subject line, you want to be very clear about what your intentions are with your email.
 You want to avoid “tricking” the blog owner into opening it.
 Using “quick question” or “guest post” in the subject line works well.

 If a blog has a clear guest post page, it’s best to be direct with a subject line similar to “Guest Post Pitch for Huffington Post blog”, so that it goes to the right person.
+You may even want to test your subject line before sending with a free tool like Moosend Subject Line Tester.

 5. Mention Specific Examples